hollowdll/database-system/README.md

 # About

-Small cross-platform database engine built with Rust.
+Small cross-platform NoSQL database engine built with Rust.

 A GUI based management system will be built with Tauri at a later time.

-- NoSQL
-- Low level and fast
-- Easy to use and integrate
-- Data is stored in files on the disk (not in-memory)
-- Designed for small apps
-- Designed to be used locally (no server/auth involved)
-- Hobby project for fun

 Note!
 This is in early development.
-Currently almost nothing is done!
+Documentation will be added later.

+Nothing is final and code will likely change a lot.